A Guide to the Dick J. Reavis Papers

 Like the previous series, most computer diskettes and discs are related to the Waco Investigation series, except for a few with photographs and correspondence files on them.
 An item-level descriptive table is included in the container list.
 A database with item-level description is available to researchers, located on the SWWC server.
 Ask an archivist for details.

-Dick J. Reavis Papers, Southwestern Writers Collection, Texas State University-San Marcos
+Preferred Citation: Dick J. Reavis Papers, The Wittliff Collections, Texas State University

 Notes to Researchers